jasonrhody/git-practice/README.md

 Read me.
 I'm obliged.

-This concludes the read me file.
+This concludes the readme file.